swisstopo/swissgeol-boreholes-dataextraction/README.md

 ```

 - Use the `-f` or `--file-path` flag to specify the path to the JSON file containing the layer description and USCS ground truth.

-    Supported modes:
+    **Supported modes:**
-        1. input_path is a directory:
+    1. <u>input_path is a directory:</u>
         - interpreted as subset directory
         - ground_truth_path must be provided and must be a ground truth JSON
-        2. input_path is a JSON and ground_truth_path is None:
+    2. <u>input_path is a JSON and ground_truth_path is None:</u>
         - input_path must be a full ground truth JSON
         - same file is used as descriptions and ground truth
-        3. input_path is a JSON and ground_truth_path is provided:
+    3. <u>input_path is a JSON and ground_truth_path is provided:</u>
         - if input JSON is ground-truth-like: use it directly as descriptions input and compare to full GT
         - if input JSON is predictions-like: format it and compare to GT

 - Use the `-g` or `"--ground-truth-path"`flag to specify the path to the ground truth json.
 This flag is not necessary in every case, as described above.
 If the goal is to classify the material descriptions provided in the ground truth path via `-f`, the `-g`flag is not needed.
 - Use the `-c` or `--classifier` option to choose the classifier type from `dummy`, `baseline` or `bert`.
 - If you are using the classifier `bert` with a trained local [model](#train-bert-model), specify its folder path using the `-p` or `--model-path` flag.
 The folder has to contain all files generated when saving a model checkpoint with the transformers library.